 - When Dr. Pastel emails you access to a google sheet called the “Usability Test Sessions,” enter session times, your name, the app name, and location.
 Make sure the information is correct and that you meet the deadline for entering the information.
 See Google Sheets Details section below.

-- After the deadline for entering usability test times has passed, Dr. Pastel will give participating instructors access to “Usability Test Sessions” google sheet instructions for using it.
+- After the deadline for entering usability test times has passed, Dr. Pastel will give participating instructors access to “Usability Test Sessions” Google sheet along with instructions for using it.

-- Students from lower level classes will receive the URL for the”Usability Test Sessions” google sheet.
-They will reserve a usability test time by entering their names, emails, and the class(es) for which they wish to receive credit for participating into the google sheet.
+- Students from lower level classes will receive the URL for the”Usability Test Sessions” Google sheet.
+They will reserve a usability test time by entering their name, email, and the class(es) for which they wish to receive credit for participating.

 - A day before each usability test, look up the email address of the participants and email them a reminder of the usability test time and location.